AnmarHani/ARVenture/README.md

 ### ARV API Backend Technologies:

 - FastAPI
-- PostegreSQL Database
+- MySQL Database
-- SQLAlchemy

-### Analysis API Backend Technologies:
+### Analysis Dashboard Technologies:

-- FastAPI
 - Pandas
 - Numpy
 - Matplotlib
 - SQL

-### Analysis Frontend Web Technologies:

 - Streamlit

 ## 4. Verification and Validation

 In this stage we organized and structured testing stages and testing methods.
 [Go to Verification and Validation Document](./documents/project-management/execution/implementation.md)

 ## 5. Deployment and Evolution and Maintenance

 In this stage we deployed the system and planned for scalability and evolution.
 [Go to Evolution Document](./documents/project-management/execution/implementation.md)